An agent writes most of my frontend code now. I review what it produces and tighten the architecture where it overreaches.

 Supply chain defaults

-The pipeline above catches your bugs.
-The supply chain catches you.
+The pipeline above catches the bugs you write.
+None of it stops a compromised dependency from running code on your laptop.
 The 2025–2026 wave of npm attacks (Shai-Hulud, the Rspack postinstall cryptominer, the axios 1.14.1 hijack) made the package manager’s defaults a real part of your security posture.
 I use pnpm on every new project.
 Three of its settings do most of the work.

 1. Lifecycle scripts blocked by default.
 Since pnpm 10, preinstall